Search

 Back to top

-Debate surrounds the use of wrist rests for workers who keyboard and perform other repetitive tasks with their hands from a sitting position for extended periods.
+Debate surrounds the use of wrist rests for workers who use a keyboard and perform other repetitive tasks with their hands from a sitting position for extended periods.

-On one side of the debate, it is known that leaning the wrists on a wrist rest or the edge of the desk for long periods can put a lot of pressure on the undersides of the wrists.
-This pressure may cause carpal tunnel syndrome (CTS) to develop.
+On one side of the debate, it is known that leaning the wrists on a wrist rest or the edge of the desk for long periods can put a lot of pressure on the carpal tunnel area in the wrist and restrict blood flow to and from the hand.
+This pressure may contribute to the development of carpal tunnel syndrome (CTS).
 On the other hand, evidence shows that wrist rests alleviate tension in the neck and shoulders.

 Both views can be challenged.